 - Aperture: The opening light passes through when the shutter opens, measured in f-stops

-- ISO: The sensitivity of the sensor or film to light
+- ISO: The sensitivity of the sensor (or film) to light

-Metering mode options range from “spot” metering a very small part of the scene to “matrix” (also know as “evaluative”), which looks at the entire scene and actually tries to guess at what it sees.
+Metering mode options range from “spot” metering a very small part of the scene, to “matrix” (also know as “evaluative”), which looks at the entire scene and actually tries to guess at what it sees.
 Each camera manufacturer offers a variety of modes and there’s no consensus on name and function (different function for the same name, same function for different names) among manufacturers, so it’s best to read your camera’s manual to familiarize yourself with its metering modes.

-Since I want as much control as possible, I prefer spot metering because it’s the most precise, covering the smallest area of the frame possible, an imaginary circle in the center three or so percent (depending on the camera) of what’s visible in the viewfinder.
-Spot metering isn’t available in all cameras—in some, the most precise (smallest metering zone) metering mode available is “partial,” which covers a little more of the scene, somewhere around ten percent.
+Since I want as much control as possible, I prefer spot metering because it’s the most precise, covering the smallest area of the frame possible, an imaginary circle in the center three (or so) percent (depending on the camera) of what’s visible in the viewfinder.
+Spot metering, I can target the part of the frame I deem most important and base my exposure decision on the reading there.

 Trust your histogram

 I see many people people base exposure decisions on the brightness of the image on the LCD.
 The typical approach is some variation of: 1) Guess at the exposure settings 2) Click 3) Look at the picture on the LCD 4) Adjust 5) Repeat.
-Not only is this approach lazy (sorry), it’s a waste of time and woefully inaccurate.
+Not only is this approach lazy, it’s a waste of time and woefully inaccurate.

-I call it lazy because these photographers (but of course I don’t mean you) don’t care enough about their craft to apply a skill that only takes minutes to learn (see above), and that will serve them best in the most difficult exposure situations.
+I call it lazy because these photographers (but of course I don’t mean you) don’t care enough about their craft to apply a skill that only takes minutes to learn (see above), a skill that will serve them best in the most difficult exposure situations.
 But that’s not the real problem—the real problem is the inaccuracy introduced by trusting the image on your LCD.

 So let’s review.
 Start by selecting your metering mode (the way your meters”sees” the scene: spot, partial, matrix, and so on), then take your camera out of auto exposure mode and put it in manual (my recommendation) or aperture priority (if you prefer) mode.
-(Remember, I’m a landscape photographer so I never use shutter priority; if you’re shooting action, to better control the motion in your frame, you may want to consider shutter priority if you don’t like manual exposure.)
+(Remember, I’m a landscape photographer so I never use shutter priority; if you’re shooting action, to better control the motion in your frame, you probably want to consider shutter priority if you don’t like manual exposure.)